Uncertainty in Bayesian Leave-One-Out Cross-Validation Based Model Comparison: Conclusions

-We show that the problematic skewness of the distribution of the approximation error occurs with models making similar predictions.
-It is also possible that the skewness does not disappear as $n$ grows.
+\para{Scenario 1: Models With Similar Predictions} We show that the problematic skewness of the distribution of the approximation error occurs when models make similar predictions.
+This skewness does not necessarily disappear as $n$ grows.
 We show that considering the skewness of the sampling distribution is insufficient to improve the uncertainty estimate, as it has a weak connection to the skewness of the distribution of the estimators' error.
-We show that, in the problematic settings, both normal and Bayesian bootstrap approximations to the uncertainty are badly calibrated so that the estimated uncertainty does not represent the true $\elpd{\Md}{\y}$ when analysed over possible data sets.
-Our analysis shows the properties of the estimator in the Bayesian linear regression problem setting.
-However, we expect the behaviour and the problematic cases to be similar in other typical problem settings.
+We show that, in the problematic settings, both normal and BB approximations to the uncertainty are badly calibrated.

-The consequences of the poor calibration of model comparison in models with similar predictions are as follows.
-First, we are unlikely to lose much in predictive performance, whichever model is selected.
-Second, we may find out more information about the model differences by looking at the posterior of the model with additional terms.
-Further research is needed to make a more detailed analysis of the usage of the uncertainty estimates in practice.
+\para{Scenario 1 consequences} Given similar predictions (say $|\elpdHat{\Md}{\y}|<4$; see also \citealp{McLatchie+Vehtari:2024:selection_bias}), we are unlikely to lose in predictive performance, whichever model is selected, and we can use either model for predictions.
+In the case of nested models, we may prefer the bigger one, as we may get more information by looking at the posterior of the additional terms.